Hair loss types: Frontal fibrosing alopecia signs and symptoms

 Where does frontal fibrosing alopecia develop on the body?

-After the scalp, the most common areas for hair loss are:
+The most common areas for hair loss are the:

 Face (eyebrows and beard area most common)